KaushalKawali18/GIT-assignment/README.md

-# GIT assignment - What I learned

-Kaushal : I learned to create new repos and add codes in it
+## What We Learned

+- We learned how to use Git and GitHub to collaborate.
+- Git helps us track changes in our code.
+- We used branches to work separately without affecting the main code.
+- Later, we merged our branches into the main branch.